How To Check If You Have A Sperm Inside You?

 What is a Sperm?

-Sperm, also known as spermatozoa, are the male reproductive cells that play a vital role in fertilisation.
-These microscopic, tadpole-shaped cells are produced in the testicles and contain half of the genetic material required to create a new life.
-When a man ejaculates, millions of sperm are released into the female reproductive tract, where they begin their journey towards the egg.
+The male reproductive cells that are essential to fertilisation are called sperm, or spermatozoa.
+The testicles produce these tiny, tadpole-shaped cells, which contain half of the genetic material required to create a new life.
+Millions of sperm are released into the female reproductive system when a man ejaculates, and they start their journey in the direction of the egg.

-• Head: Contains the genetic material (DNA) and enzymes necessary for fertilisation.
+• The head is home to the enzymes and genetic material (DNA) required for fertilisation.

 How Does a Sperm Travel?